Can I Sell a Car with a Loan on it to a Dealership? [2022]

 Your first task is to get a settlement figure from your lender.
 This can be an informal figure from a customer service agent or a more formal one via letter.

-The figure will have an expiry date but which time the number will change.
+The figure will have an expiry date at which time the number will change.
 Use this as part of the calculations for paying off the car loan.

 While you’re there, confirm that they will transfer the title to the dealership in good time when they buy the car.
 Most dealerships appreciate there might be a small delay while all the paperwork goes through but it’s good to know how long it might take.